There are a variety of different life insurance policies available for people who want to provide financial security for their family.

 Cons of Whole Life Insurance

-- No Investment Choice – A Whole Life policy does not allow you to invest in separate accounts like a Universal or Variable Life insurance policy so you cannot move your money between the money market, bonds, or stock market account.
-You cannot split your money into different accounts or move you money to different accounts.
+- No Investment Choice – A whole life policy does not allow you to invest in separate accounts, like a universal or variable life insurance policy, so you cannot move your money between the money market, bonds, or stock market account.
+You cannot split your money into different accounts or move your money to different accounts.

 - No Premium Flexibility – Your premium is fixed and you cannot change it for the life of the policy.